Why LGBTQ Therapy Services Are So Important

 We all face life stress.
-Life stress may refer to stress that takes place in the workplace, at school, or in other settings and environments.
-Exposure to things like homophobia can compound other sources of stress and are known to lead to higher stress levels, and this is a fact backed by research.
+Life stress may refer to stress in the workplace, at school, or in other settings and environments.
+Exposure to things like homophobia can compound other sources of stress and is known to lead to higher stress levels, and this is a fact backed by research.
 So, in addition to the other stressors a person might face in their life, such as a large workload, navigating life as a new parent, or an otherwise busy schedule, stress levels can be higher among people within the community, leading us to understand once again there’s a prevalent need for affirming care.

-With more and more people feeling safe enough identifying themselves as transgender (a recent study by The Williams Institute on Sexual Orientation and Gender Identity Law and Public Policy shows just under 1% of the population, which equals around 1.4 million people nationwide, identify this way), therapy becomes important to help them work through or manage what can be potentially significant and even life-threatening issues.
+With more and more people feeling safe enough identifying themselves as transgender (a recent study by The Williams Institute on Sexual Orientation and Gender Identity Law and Public Policy shows just under 1% of the population, which equals around 1.4 million people nationwide, identify this way), therapy becomes essential to help them work through or manage what can be potentially significant and even life-threatening issues.

 How Do You Find LGBTQIA+ Therapy Services?

-LGBTQQIP2SAA stands for lesbian, gay, bisexual, transgender, questioning, queer, intersex, pansexual, two-spirit (2S), androgynous and asexual.
+LGBTQQIP2SAA stands for lesbian, gay, bisexual, transgender, questioning, queer, intersex, pansexual, two-spirit (2S), androgynous, and asexual.